framaRAMA/framarama/docs/en/config.md

 do not point this to a temporary directory.
 It will contain persistent data which should not be deleted.

+#### `FRAMARAMA.MEDIA_PATH`

+Default: `./data/media/`

+Points to a directory where some media files can be placed to read.
+The directory source plugin will read the files located in this directory.

 ### Server